Tubby Hall

+Biography

-Hall was born in Sellers, Louisiana; his family moved to New Orleans in his childhood.
-His younger brother Minor "Ram" Hall also became a professional drummer.
-He played in many marching bands in New Orleans, including with Buddie Petit.
+Hall was born in Sellers, Louisiana, United States; his family moved to New Orleans in his childhood.
+His younger brother, Minor "Ram" Hall, also became a professional drummer.
+Hall played in many marching bands in New Orleans, including with Buddie Petit.

-In March 1917 Tubby Hall moved to Chicago, where he played with Sugar Johnny Smith.
-After two years in the United States Army, he returned to playing in Chicago mostly with New Orleans bands, joining Carroll Dickerson's Orchestra (recording with it in 1927) and later with the groups of King Oliver, Jimmie Noone, Tiny Parham, Johnny Dodds.
+In March 1917, Tubby Hall moved to Chicago, Illinois, where he played with Sugar Johnny Smith.
+After two years in the United States Army, he returned to playing in Chicago, mostly with New Orleans bands, joining Carroll Dickerson's Orchestra (recording with it in 1927) and later with the groups of King Oliver, Jimmie Noone, Tiny Parham, Johnny Dodds.
 Noted swing and big-band drummer Gene Krupa said that Hall and Zutty Singleton "were great!
 They knew every trick and just how to phrase the parts of the choruses behind the horns, how to lead a man in, what to do at the turn-arounds, when to use sticks and when to use brushes, when to go for the rims or the woodblocks, what cymbals are for."